jefftranter/6502/LogicAnalyzer/README.md

 Included here are the Arduino sketch and circuit schematic diagram.

-A version is also avalable for the 6809 microprocessor, including an Arduino sketch.
+It can be conditionally compiled to support the 6502, 65C02, or 6809 microprocessors.

 Parts List: